HarkushaVlad/MultiplayerCalendarPlanner/README.md

 3. **Reserve a Day**
    To reserve an activity, click on a day in the calendar.
 A menu will appear where you can select the activity (e.g., Robin's building projects or Secret Woods).
+When Robin starts a construction project, it will automatically be added to the calendar for the number of days it takes to complete the construction.

 4. **Unreserve a Day**
    To unreserve an activity, click the day again and choose the option to remove the reservation.